 An assessment of the Council's interests has been carried out during the year in accordance with the Code of Practice to determine the group relationships that exist.
-Inclusion in the group is dependent upon the extent of the Council's control or influence over teh entity demonstrated through ownership, such as a shareholding in an entity or representation on an entity's board of directors.
+Inclusion in the group is dependent upon the extent of the Council's control or influence over the entity demonstrated through ownership, such as a shareholding in an entity or representation on an entity's board of directors.
 The Council does have a number of interests in companies and other entities, none of which would be material on consolidation due to the elimination of group transactions.
 Thus the production of group accounts is not required for these interests.
-The main Council interest relates to Elevate Partnership which is fully disclosed within the Related Parties disclosure.
+The main interests are fully disclosed within the Related Parties disclosure.